Are there regulations and certifications for making liquid Marseille soap?

 History and definition of Marseille soap

 Marseille soap, with its rich history going back many centuries, remains an undisputed emblem of French heritage.
 Since the Middle Ages, master soap-makers have perpetuated a tradition that has given this product a worldwide reputation for excellence.
-The origins of Marseille soap are closely linked to the town of the same name, where the abundance of olive oils and the presence of natural soda have favored its development.
+The origins of Marseille soap are closely linked to the city of the same name, where the abundance of olive oils and the presence of natural soda have favored its development.

 Origin and evolution of the traditional recipe